ONNC/onnc-umbrella/README.md

 revision in debug mode for installation at `/opt/onnc`.

-It will build in `build-dbg`, install to `install-dbg`, and generate a binary package named `onnc-master.tar.gz`.
+It will build in `build-dbg`, install to `install-dbg`, and generate a binary package named `onnc-<branch name>.tar.gz`.
 You can use

 ```
 tar zxf onnc-master.tar.gz -C /opt